Shopware Nexus

 4. Connect the trigger output to the action input.

-5. Configure the action (e.g., Slack channel and message template or Business Central entity and operation).
+5. Configure the action (for example the Slack channel and message template, or the Business Central entity and operation).

-6. Save the workflow, click Publish and then Run to activate it.
+6. Save the workflow, click Publish, and then Start to activate it.

 Builder – Overview

-• Canvas: Visual workspace where you create workflows and connect nodes.
+• Canvas: Your visual workspace where you create workflows and connect nodes.

-• Node Panel: Overview of all available nodes, e.g., triggers, actions, and conditions.
+• Node panel: Overview of all available nodes, for example triggers, actions, and conditions.

-• Node Configuration: Configure parameters, credentials, templates, and debug notes for the selected node.
+• Node configuration: Here you configure parameters, credentials, templates, and debug hints for the selected node.

-• Toolbar: Contains main actions: Save, Publish, Run, and Undeploy.
+• Toolbar: Contains the most important actions: Save, Publish, Start, and Undo.

-• Shopware Event Trigger: Reacts to shop events (e.g., order placed).
+• Shopware Event Trigger: Reacts to shop events, for example when an order is placed.

 • Microsoft Dynamics Business Central: CRUD operations on Business Central entities.